Panda279TV/CSS3-Media-Queries/README.md

 ## Head Tag

-#### The media queries will only work if this line has been included in the head tag of the HTML Structure!
+#### The media queries will only work if this line has been included in the Head Tag of the HTML Structure!

 `<meta name="viewport" content="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=no">`

-content="width=device-width" sets the width of the screen for mobile devices to the actual resolution in width.
+content="width=device-width" | Sets the width of the screen for mobile devices to the actual resolution in width.

 initial-scale=1.0 | This defines the scale of the website, This parameter sets the initial zoom level, which means 1 CSS pixel is equal to 1 viewport pixel.
 This parameter help when you're changing orientation, or preventing default zooming.
 Without this parameter, responsive site won't work.